abdessadekbirama/game3/README.md

 ## 🎮 Features

-- ✅ Random image selected from `/public/images/` on each game
+- ✅ Random math questions (addition, subtraction, etc.)
-- ✅ Smooth sliding animation using Tailwind transitions
+- ✅ Countdown timer to add pressure ⏱️
-- ✅ Win detection and celebration message
+- ✅ Score counter that updates in real time
-- ✅ Empty tile is filled with the correct image piece after winning
+- ✅ Simple, responsive UI for both desktop and mobile
-- ✅ Fully responsive design (desktop & mobile)
+- ✅ Smooth transitions and animations with Tailwind CSS

 ---